What is periodontal disease?

 We recommend scheduling your periodontal maintenance visits and your general dentistry visits on an alternating schedule.
 This ensures you are receiving the proper care and treatments for your oral health needs in a timely, consistent manner.

-Patients who are experiencing symptoms of gum disease can be sure that when they visit Advanced Cosmetic & Family Dentistry, they have access to high quality care and effective treatments that will restore their oral health.
+Periodontal disease can cause irreversible damage if not treated promptly.
+Patients who are experiencing symptoms of gum disease can be sure that when you visit Advanced Cosmetic & Family Dentistry, you have access to high quality care and effective treatments that will restore your oral health.